 Digital advertising as we know it is gearing up for some serious shifts.
-Many of these changes will be at the mercy of increased privacy protocols – specifically, third party cookie regulations.
+Many of these changes will be at the mercy of increased privacy protocols.
+Specifically, look out for regulations on third party cookies.

 Apple was the first big player to respond to increased privacy concerns.
 In recent years, they have progressively implemented stricter privacy regulations on their software.
 Through these protocols, Apple is attempting to protect people’s privacy by dictating what information advertisers are allowed to capture about users and their online journeys.

 Historically, digital advertisers have utilized third party cookies to appropriately target users and to display relevant advertisements.
-With more changes to third-party cookie regulations on the horizon, marketers everywhere are expecting turbulence to shake up the strategies they have long depended on.
+With more regulations to third-party cookies on the horizon, marketers everywhere are expecting turbulence to shake up the strategies they have long depended on.

 Third-Party Cookies: Where Apple & Google Fit In